aareshfb/Tree-Parametric-Algorithm/Response to Reviwers/README.md

-This folder contains additional files requested by the reviewers.
+This folder contains the support documents for our response to the reviwers.